Influenza

 What "Feeling Better" Isn't

 Cough lingering?
 Normal.
-Also, post-viral fatigue?
+Because of that, post-viral fatigue?
 Normal.
 Still testing positive on a rapid test?
 Irrelevant — those detect viral fragments, not live virus.
-That said, the metric is fever and functional capacity.
-Can you sustain focus for 4 hours?
+The metric is fever and functional capacity.
+In real terms, can you sustain focus for 4 hours?
 Handle a commute?
 If not, you're not ready.

 Remote Work: The Gray Zone